inbo/lifewatch-meeting-2018/package_tutorials/README.md

 ## Running the code online

-These tutorials can be run online usinng the [binder](https://mybinder.org/) service and relying on the [rocker/binder](https://github.com/rocker-org/binder) R community managed Docker files.
+These tutorials can be run online using the [binder](https://mybinder.org/) service and relying on the [rocker/binder](https://github.com/rocker-org/binder) R community managed Docker files.

 Click the binder link to run the tutorials (inside the `src` folder):